-The other basic type of CPU design is reduced instruction set computer or RISC architecture that uses simpler and fewer instructions that require fewer clock cycles to execute.
-Some notable examples of RISC-based processors include ARM-based processors such as the A Series and M Series chips from Apple Inc., including the first-ever M1 processor, the Snapdragon and MediaTek processors found in Android phones, PowerPC from the AIM Alliance, and SPARC from Oracle Corporation.
+The other main type of instruction set architecture is reduced instruction set computer or RISC.
+It uses simpler and fewer instructions that require fewer clock cycles to execute.
+Examples of RISC processors include ARM-based processors such as the A series and M series chips from Apple, TSMC-produced Snapdragon and MediaTek system-on-chips for Android devices, PowerPC from the AIM Alliance, and SPARC from Oracle Corporation.

-Note that CISC architecture can perform multiple operations per single operation.
-In contrast, RISC architecture uses simpler instructions with one instruction per cycle and fixed instruction sizes.
-A simpler explanation about the difference between the two is that CISC tries to do more in a single instruction while RISC tries to perform one thing only per instruction.
+It is important to reiterate the fact that CISC architecture can execute complex instructions and perform multiple operations per single operation.
+This is in contrast to RISC architecture which uses simpler instructions with one instruction per cycle and fixed instruction sizes.
+A simpler explanation of the difference between the two is that CISC tries to do more in a single instruction while RISC tries to perform one thing only per instruction.

-Another difference between the two is that CISC processors can perform multi-step operations or address modes within one instruction set, while RISC processors perform difficult commands by merging them into simpler ones.
-The differences between the two also define the differences between x86 processors from Intel and ARM architecture from Arm Ltd. Nonetheless, it is essential to note that there is no superior option between the two because they have their respective advantages and disadvantages.
+Another difference between CISC and RISC is that the former can perform multi-step operations or address modes within one instruction set.
+The latter performs difficult commands by merging them into simpler ones.
+This difference also defines the specific differences between the x86 architecture from Intel and ARM architecture from Arm Ltd. There is no better option between the two because each has its respective advantages and disadvantages.

 Advantages of CISC Architecture